 In a sense, the process for butchering them is similar to that for chickens.

-One is that because they are huge, so they cannot fly; in fact, they’re too heavy, around 10 pounds, to become airborne or fly south in winter.
+They are large ducks, and don’t fly.
+They’re too heavy, around 10 pounds, to become airborne or fly south in winter.

-Another is that Pekin ducks are very friendly and excellent foragers.
+Another reason to raise this breed is that a Pekin duck will be very friendly and an excellent forager.

 If you’re looking for something different, the Khaki Campbell is another duck breed that we highly recommend.